GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 	   </soapenv:Body>
 	</soapenv:Envelope>

 The above request will create a Seminar called 'Sales Demo' for the Account 'Holding Ltd'.
+The AC_ID is an optional field.

 Now we have a Seminar, the next step would be to create a Seminar Session for our attendee to attend.
 This is the request that will be made: